sensiolabs/GotenbergBundle/docs/pdf/builders_api/HtmlPdfBuilder.md

 Sets the webhook for cases of error.
 Optionaly sets a custom HTTP method for such endpoint among : POST, PUT or PATCH.

-* `webhookUrls(string $successWebhook, ?string $errorWebhook, ?string $successMethod, ?string $errorMethod)`:
-Allows to set both $successWebhook and $errorWebhook URLs.
-If $errorWebhook is not provided, it will fallback to $successWebhook one.

 * `webhookExtraHeaders(array $extraHeaders)`:
 Extra headers that will be provided to the webhook endpoint.
 May it either be Success or Error.